 The Building Work Contractor's Act 1995 can be via the following link Building Work Contractors Act 1995 .

-Information regarding Builders Licences & licensing may be obtained from The Office of Consumer & Business Affairs.
+Information regarding Builders Licences & licensing may be obtained from Consumer and Business Services.

 Council must be notified of various stages of the building work including commencement and completion of the work, and others as advised with approval notices.

 Council has an Inspection Policy which ensures that inspections of residential building work are conducted in accordance with the Development Act 1993.
 The Policy does not provide that each new dwelling will be inspected but allows for inspections to be carried out on a random basis.